Pellet Grill Pizza

 This is not a recipe in the classic sense, but more of a guide on how to make a great pizza on a pellet grill.
 What it really comes down to is understanding how the convection in a pellet grill works, the right pizza dough, and making sure the grill can get hot enough to get crispy dough, and melted cheese.
+You can explore our guide on how to grill pizza for more details on the entire process.

 Not all pizza dough is created equal for use on the pellet grill.
 The best pizza doughs balance the moisture content so it is not overly wet, nor is it so dry that it won’t spread out.